huthvincent/cGLMM/README.md

 # cGLMM

-Implementation of the distributed version of GLMM with Homomorphic encryption in R
+Implementation of the distributed version of cGLMM with Homomorphic encryption in R

 ## Non-distributed Version of GLMM
 muti_fe_latest.Rmd